jmespath-community/jmespath.spec/jep-012-01-raw-string-literals.md

 in which the quotes are elided MUST be quoted or converted to use the raw-string rule of the grammar.

-Implementations MAY choose to support the old syntax of allowing elided quotes in JSON literal expressions.
-If an implementation chooses this approach, the implementation SHOULD raise some kind of warning to the user to let them know of the deprecation and possible incompatibility with other JMESPath implementations.

 In order to support this type of variance in JMESPath implementations, all of the JSON literal compliance test cases that involve elided quotes MUST be removed, and test cases regarding failing on invalid unquoted JSON values MUST